mimoo/Diffie-Hellman_Backdoor/README.md

 * [Someone proposed](https://www.reddit.com/r/crypto/comments/43wh7h/the_socat_backdoor/czlxydf) something weird that I didn't understand.
 If someone wants to help me here.

-# How to implement a NOBUS DH
+## How to implement a NOBUS backdoor in DH

 There seem to be different ways, with different consequences, to do that. [backdoor_generator.sage](backdoor_generator.sage) allows you to generate backdoored DH parameters according to these different techniques, the explanations are in the source as well.